Does the Xfinity X1’s entertainment operating system transform TV?

 X1: The Verdict

 The X1 is an agile piece of DVR equipment and while the seamless integration is exciting, the lack of storage is a real issue.
-We’re hopeful that XFINITY by Comcast will release a rumored X3 platform that incorporates cutting edge 4K Ultra HD technology, but until then, the X1 will do.
+We’re hopeful that Xfinity will release a rumored X3 platform that incorporates cutting edge 4K Ultra HD technology, but until then, the X1 will do.
 It’ll definitely do just fine.